christine-gk416/lincoln-highway-road-trip/README.md

 - pittsburgh2.jpg is also from Unsplash, taken by [Guido Coppa](https://unsplash.com/@gcoppa)
 - turn-around.gif was sourced from the official Groundhog Day film page on [Giphy](https://giphy.com/groundhogday/)
 - windy-roady.jpg is from [Matt Duncan](https://unsplash.com/@foxxmd) on Unsplash

+### Acknowledgements

+- The Lincoln Highway Heritage Corridor Project and the Lincoln Highway Association for their inspiration and their work on preserving and promoting the highway
+- My mentor Excellence Ilesanmi, because I'd be lost without his advice and guidance